explodecomputer/alspac/README.md

 This package combines the search and extraction procedure into two functions, this makes the work a bit more reproducible.
 It works for the curated data in the `R:/Current/` and `R:/Useful_data` directories.

+The extracted data has withdrawn consent individuals removed automatically.

 ## Limitations

 - The data is not curated further than what is present already in the STATA `.dta` files
 - The `Useful_data` folder contains only some of the known user derived variables.
 As these variables continue to be processed the directory will be updated, but contact the ALSPAC team if there is something you need which cannot be found here.
 - This is a beta version of the package, please report errors or suggestions to [g.hemani@bristol.ac.uk](mailto:g.hemani@bristol.ac.uk)
-- The extraction function is not removing withdrawn consent individuals automatically
 - Variable look-ups can be performed off-line and without any restrictions, but variable extraction requires access to the R drive where the data is residing.
 - ALN IDs refer to pregnancies.
 The same ALN is shared between mothers, their children, partners and fathers.
 Children can be distinguished from the others by virtue of having a QLET code.
 But distinguishing between mothers, fathers and partners is not straightforward.
 See note below on how data that includes different individuals with the same ALN is presented.